EleutherAI/website/content-blog/autointerp.md

 **Activations** distinguish which sentences are more representative of a feature.
 We provide the magnitude of activating tokens after each example.

-We compute the **logit weights** for each feature through the path expansion WUWD\[f] where WU  is the model unembed and WD\[f] is the decoder direction for a specific feature.
+We compute the **logit weights** for each feature through the path expansion $W_UW_D$[f] where $W_U$ is the model unembed and $W_D$[f] is the decoder direction for a specific feature.
 The top promoted tokens capture a feature’s causal effects which are useful for sharpening explanations.
 This method is equivalent to the logit lens ([nostalgebraist](https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens) 2020); future work might apply variants that reveal other causal information ([Belrose et al. 2023](https://arxiv.org/abs/2303.08112); [Gandelsman et al. ](https://arxiv.org/abs/2406.04341)2024).

 ## Scoring explanations